flang-msft/azure-docs-sdk-python/docs-ref-services/preview/mgmt-applicationinsights-readme.md

 For a more complete set of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

-## Usage
+# Usage

 To learn how to use this package, see the [quickstart guide](https://aka.ms/azsdk/python/mgmt)

-For docs and references, see [Python SDK References](https://docs.microsoft.com/python/api/overview/azure/) Code samples for this package can be found at [Application Insights Management](https://docs.microsoft.com/samples/browse/?languages=python&term=Getting%20started%20-%20Managing&terms=Getting%20started%20-%20Managing) on docs.microsoft.com.
+For docs and references, see [Python SDK References](https://docs.microsoft.com/python/api/overview/azure/) Code samples for this package can be found at [Applicationinsights Management](https://docs.microsoft.com/samples/browse/?languages=python&term=Getting%20started%20-%20Managing&terms=Getting%20started%20-%20Managing) on docs.microsoft.com.
 Additional code samples for different Azure services are available at [Samples Repo](https://aka.ms/azsdk/python/mgmt/samples)
 ## Provide Feedback

 If you encounter any bugs or have suggestions, please file an issue in